HMS Magpie (H130): History

 Once the work in Portsmouth harbour was complete, Magpie was tasked to survey the wreck site of the Mary Rose, Henry VIII's flagship, to search for anything of significance.

 Work then focused on investigating the wreck of a French galley lost off the north-east coast of the Isle of Wight around the same time (1545) as the Mary Rose.

-Magpie Crest
+Magpie Badge

-The magpie which features in the ship's crest was designed in 1951 by the art teacher at Monkton Combe School Junior School, Miss E Bulmer, as the icon for the school's Magpie Magazine.
-The icon was seen by the then HMS Magpie (U82) Commander, who shared it with HRH Prince Philip, a previous Commander of the ship.
-Prince Philip supported its introduction as the official symbol of HMS Magpie and it has been in use ever since.
-The school's relationship with HMS Magpie resulted in it being given U82's ship's bell on its breakup in 1959, where it still hangs today.
+The magpie which features in the ship's badge was designed in 1951 by the art teacher at Monkton Combe School Junior School, Miss E Bulmer, as the icon for the school's Magpie Magazine.
+The icon was seen by the then Magpie Commander, who shared it with HRH Prince Philip, a previous Commander of the ship.
+Prince Philip supported its introduction as the official symbol of Magpie and it has been in use ever since.
+The school's relationship with Magpie resulted in it being given U82's ship's bell on its breakup in 1959, where it still hangs today.
 The School's magazine is still called The Magpie.